madshermansen/Gui-Practice/Downloader/README.md

 ## How to use

-**NOTE:If you dont have it already download https://ffmpeg.zeranoe.com/builds/ or some of the file types will not be downloaded
+**NOTE:If you dont have it already download [here](https://ffmpeg.zeranoe.com/builds/) or some of the file types will not be downloaded**
 ```
 >System Properties >Advanced >Enviroment Variables >Path >Edit >New > Paste the bin path from ffmpeg
 ```